littlerobots/version-catalog-update-plugin/README.md

 The [versions plugin](https://github.com/ben-manes/gradle-versions-plugin) needs to be applied in the root `build.gradle` or `build.gradle.kts` build file.

-The version catalog plugin (including its snapshots) is hosted on Maven Central.
-Be sure to add `mavenCentral()` to your plugin repositories, for example in `settings.gradle`:
+The version catalog plugin is hosted on the [Gradle Plugin portal](https://plugins.gradle.org/plugin/nl.littlerobots.version-catalog-update) and Maven Central.
+[Snapshots](#snapshot-versions) are only published to Maven Central.
+To use Maven Central, be sure to include it in your plugin repositories, for example in `settings.gradle`:

 ```
 pluginManagement {
- dependencyResolutionManagement {
     repositories {
       mavenCentral()
-    }
     }
 }
 ```